The First Human Right!

 What will this effort accomplish?

-The great news is we can change all this!
 Through this grassroots effort we can amend the definition of “person” from the ground up.
 When thinking of issues like slavery, voting rights, and the Holocaust, most of us imagine how we would stand up for what is right.
 Most of us believe we would have joined or lead the protest for equal rights, joined the underground railroad or hid members of the Jewish community in the Holocaust.
 This is your chance to stand on the right side of history.
 This effort will pressure politicians, at some of the lowest levels of government, to use their power to eventually affect laws at the highest levels of government.
 Our local government officials have the authority to define what a person is through the legislation.
 We have the power to pressure them to include all human beings, from their biological beginning until their natural death.
 This amended definition would protect all human beings, regardless of their stage of development.

 How you can support and grow this effort?